caseyg/awesome/TOPICS.md

 *   [select2/select2](https://github.com/select2/select2) - Select2 is a jQuery based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.

 *   [markedjs/marked](https://github.com/markedjs/marked) - A markdown parser and compiler.
 Built for speed.

-## langchain

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁

-*   [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine-tuning Meta Llama with composable FSDP & PEFT methods to cover single/multi-node GPUs.
-Supports default & custom datasets for applications such as summarization and Q\&A. Supporting a number of candid inference solutions such as HF TGI, VLLM for local or cloud deployment.
-Demo apps to showcase Meta Llama for WhatsApp & Messenger.

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

-*   [ikram-shah/airtable-qna](https://github.com/ikram-shah/airtable-qna) - Ask question to your Airtable base in natural language

 ## langgraph